I'm still in favour of lower tax for high earners, says Liz Truss

 Explaining her U-turn, she said she had "listened to feedback".

-"Fundamentally if people are concern about something that was a distraction from the major policies - like the energy price guarantee, like keeping taxes low, like getting the economy moving - I felt it was wrong to allow that distraction to continue."
+"Fundamentally if people are concerned about something that was a distraction from the major policies - like the energy price guarantee, like keeping taxes low, like getting the economy moving - I felt it was wrong to allow that distraction to continue."

 Asked if she might in the future try again to scrap the 45p tax rate, Ms Truss said: "I'm not contemplating that now."